Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 3 hours market positioning and competitive analysis

-3 hours of financial planning and resource allocation
+3 hours financial planning and resource allocation

 3 hours partnership/opportunity evaluation